dogestreet/proxypool/README.md

 `extraNonce2Size` and `extraNonce3Size` control the how the upstream's `extraNonce2` is split.
 Thus `extraNonce2Size` and `extraNonce3Size` should add up the to the upstream's `extraNonce2`'s size.

 ### Vardiff control ###
 Variable difficulty allows the server to dynamically adjust share difficulty for clients, improving miner efficency and reducing server load.
 Difficulty adjustments happen every `vardiffRetargetTime` or if the client has submitted `vardiffShares` in `vardiffRetargetTime`.
+The difficulty values used in the configuration are the raw Bitcoin difficulty values - difficulty 0.0002 is equivalent to difficulty 13.1072 in most mining software (multiply by 65536).

 | Vardiff                | Configuration
 | -----------------------|------------------------